 - Writing a blog article for the company website

 Planning how you’ll share your experience shows your boss that you are committed to getting the most mileage out of this event as possible.
-And acting on those plans puts you in a great position to get support again next year.
+Acting on those plans puts you in a great position to get support again next year.

 Some companies require training requests in letter or email form.
 Feel free to use and modify this letter however you see fit.
 Just don’t forget to switch out the [brackets] with your own details!

-I’d like to attend Phoenix Design Week’s Method + Madness Conference this October.
-It’s the largest design conference in Arizona, built for creative professionals and hosted by the nonprofit organization AIGA Arizona.
-Each year, hundreds of designers, writers, and other marketing professionals gather to share their skills and attend workshops with leaders in the industry.
+I’d like to attend the Phoenix Design Week Beyond Design Conference this October.
+It’s the largest design conference in Arizona, built for creative professionals and hosted by the non-profit organization, AIGA Arizona.
+Each year, hundreds of designers, writers and other marketing professionals gather to share their skills and attend workshops with leaders in the industry.

 I recognize that any learning experience needs to be worth the investment.
-To make sure my attendance is as useful to [your company/our department] as possible, I’d like to first research the sessions that will be valuable to our current projects.
+To make sure my attendance is as useful to [your company/department] as possible, I’d like to first research the sessions that will be valuable to our current projects.
 There will be a lot to choose from, so this shouldn’t be difficult.
-Afterward, I’d love to give a lunch and learn presentation to share what I’ve learned with the rest of the team.
+After attending, I’d love to give a lunch and learn presentation to share what I’ve learned with the rest of the team.

-The conference takes place over the weekend of October 28nd and 29rd, and they have an Advance Ticket discount that’s running until September 1st.
-The ticket would cost [x], and because I’m a member of AIGA, the ticket would be reduced again to [X].
+The conference takes place over the weekend of October 6th and 7th, and they have an Advance Ticket discount that’s running until [date].
+The ticket would cost [$X], and because I’m a member of AIGA, the ticket would be reduced again to [$X].
 Most conferences of this caliber would charge 4–10 times that amount.
 Here’s a full breakdown of estimated costs:

 - Registration fee: [enter dollar amount]